T. J. McDonald: 2016

-The St. Louis Rams moved back to Los Angeles in 2016 after 21 seasons in St. Louis.
+The Rams moved back to Los Angeles in 2016 after 21 seasons in St. Louis.
 Head coach Jeff Fisher retained McDonald as the starting strong safety to begin the regular season, along with free safety Maurice Alexander.

 In Week 3, McDonald recorded three solo tackles and sacked quarterback Jameis Winston during a 37–32 victory at the Tampa Bay Buccaneers.
 The following week, he made one tackle, two pass deflections, and intercepted a pass by Carson Palmer during a 17–13 victory at the Arizona Cardinals in Week 4.
 On November 27, 2016, McDonald recorded a season-high seven solo tackles during a 49–21 loss at the New Orleans Saints in Week 12.
 On December 12, 2016, Los Angeles Rams' general manager Les Snead fired head coach Jeff Fisher and named special teams coordinator John Fassel the interim head coach for the last three games of the regular season.
 The Rams stood at 4–9 at the time and suffered a 42–14 home loss to the Atlanta Falcons the previous day.
 On January 1, 2017, he made five combined tackles, broke up a pass, and made an interception during the Rams' 44–6 loss to the Arizona Cardinals in Week 17.
 He finished his last season with the Rams with 64 combined tackles (50 solo), six pass deflections, a career-high two interceptions, and a sack in 16 games and 16 starts.
 He earned the 58th highest overall grade from Pro Football Focus, among the 89 qualifying safeties.